Your midterm grades are out.

 Here are a few ways to push forward that I personally find helpful:

-- Aim for the best while being prepared for the worst (self-immunizing, as I call it)
+- Aim for the best while being prepared for the worst

 - Avoid being so hard on yourself when you don't meet your previous standards, but continue to work hard and use the feedback to see what you can change